Kruchy1980/codewars-excercises/Excercises_List/1.Fundamentals/List-of-Excercises.md

 ### Excercise 110 - All Star Code Challenge #18

 ### Excercise 111 - Find out whether the shape is a cube

+### Excercise 112 - Who is going to pay for the wall? !!!! broken in many languages on codewars sorry for solution is not mine.

+### Excercise 113 -